-We also use your information when we have a “legitimate interest” and that interest isn’t outweighed by your privacy rights.
-Each activity is assessed and your rights and freedoms are taken into account to ensure that we’re not being intrusive or doing anything beyond your reasonable expectation.
+We also use your data when we have a “legitimate interest” and that interest isn’t outweighed by your privacy rights.
+Each activity is assessed, and your rights and freedoms are considered to make sure that we’re not being intrusive or doing anything beyond your reasonable expectation.
 We’ll assess the information we need, so we only use the minimum.

-If you want further information about processing under legitimate interests you can contact us using the details at the end of this privacy notice.
+If you want further information about processing under legitimate interests, you can contact us using the details at the end of this privacy notice.

 You also have the right to object to any processing done under legitimate interests.
 We’ll re-assess the balance between our interests and yours, considering your particular circumstances.
-If we have a compelling reason we may still continue to use your information.
+If we have a compelling reason, we may still continue to use your data.

 We use legitimate interests for the following:

 Our products are developed with a particular set of customer needs in mind.
-In order to make sure your policy is still suitable for you and is working as we intended, we combine your information with other customers’ to analyse and segment it.
+In order to make sure your policy is still suitable for you and is working as we intended, we combine your data with other customers to analyse and segment it.

-We need to develop those products and services, and make sure our product charges are fair.
+We need to develop our products and services, and make sure our product charges are fair.

 We need to make sure we are treating you fairly and check your product is suitable for you.

 We need to make sure that we are looking after your money and that we have enough money to pay our customers when the time comes.

 We may conduct research before we launch new products or before we make changes or improvements to existing products to make sure it’s the right thing to do.
-We might also conduct research to ask customers what they think of Royal London, our products and services.
+We might also conduct research to ask customers what they think of Royal London Ireland, our products and services.

-Where we don’t have your contact details, we may obtain your telephone number from data brokers (e.g. Experian) to contact you for a research project.
-However we always take steps to check that you have not objected to such contact, e.g. by checking the National Directory Database.
+Where we don’t have your contact details, we may obtain your telephone number from data brokers to contact you for a research project.
+However, we always take steps to check that you have not objected to such contact, e.g., by checking the National Directory Database.